5g-media/opennebula-kafka-publisher/README.md

 ## Requirements
 - Python version 3.5+
-- The Apache Kafka broker must be accessible from the service
+- The publish/subscribe broker (Apache Kafka) must be accessible from the service
 - The [OSM](https://osm.etsi.org/) (release 5) must be accessible from the service
-- The OpenNebula XML-RPC API must be accessible from the service
+- The [OpenNebula XML-RPC API](https://docs.opennebula.io/5.10/integration/system_interfaces/api.html) must be accessible from the service

+The required python packages are depicted in the `requirements.txt` file.

 ## Configuration